nus-cs2103/website-base/admin/tutorials.md

 # Tutorials

-==Our tutorials start on week 2== (even before CORS tutorial bidding is over), not in week 3 as other modules do.
-CS2103 (not CS2103T) students need to choose a temporary tutorial slot for week 2 tutorial.
+==Our tutorials start on week 2== (even before CORS tutorial bidding is over), not in week 3 as other modules do. {{ module }} (not {{ module }}T) students need to choose a temporary tutorial slot for week 2 tutorial.
 We'll inform you the procedure to do so in due course.

 <panel header="%%Schedule {{ icon_embedding }} Overview → Tutorial Schedule%%" minimized>
 <include src="../schedule/overview/tutorialSchedule.md" />